 - Full Medical and Dental History as well as an examination of the teeth and the dental arches

 - A complete collection of data used to assess the chronicity and severity of the chief complaint.

 - Range of Motion testing using computerized magnetic jaw tracking

-Patients are checked for how wide they can open, slide left and right, move the jaw forward, and whether or not there is a deviation or deflection of the jaw upon opening.
+Patients are checked for how wide they can open, slide left and right, move the jaw forward, and whether there is a deviation or deflection of the jaw upon opening.
 We determine how fast the jaw moves during the opening and closing cycle and precisely where the joint noises (dysfunction) occur.
 If there is a problem achieving normal range of motion and velocity, there is usually a structural problem within the joint.

-It is important to assess the posture of each patient to determine whether or not the shoulders, pelvis and hips are level.
+It is important to assess the posture of each patient to determine whether the shoulders, pelvis, and hips are level.
 Photos are taken of each patient to check for the above as well as to check for forward head posture.
 If there is a problem with the shoulders, hips or pelvis or if one leg is longer than the other, then a referral to a chiropractor or physical therapist would be necessary.